Finland: Geography

 Finland is often referred as "the land of a thousand lakes".
 Picture of Lake Pielinen in North Karelia.

 Saana fell in Kilpisjärvi, Finnish Lapland.

 Lying approximately between latitudes 60° and 70° N, and longitudes 20° and 32° E, Finland is one of the world's northernmost countries.
 Of world capitals, only Reykjavík lies more to the north than Helsinki.
-The distance from the southernmost point – Hanko in Uusimaa – to the northernmost – Nuorgam in Lapland – is 1160 km.
+The country is geographically stretched strongly in a north–south direction: the distance from the southernmost point – Hanko in Uusimaa – to the northernmost – Nuorgam in Lapland – is 1160 km.

 Finland has about 168,000 lakes (of area larger than 500 m2) and 179,000 islands.
 Its largest lake, Saimaa, is the fourth largest in Europe.
 The Finnish Lakeland is the area with the most lakes in the country; many of the major cities in the area, most notably Tampere, Jyväskylä and Kuopio, are located near the large lakes.
 Lying off the coast of Finland is the world's largest archipelago, a formation consisting of more than 50,000 islands.
 The greatest concentration of these islands is found in the southwest in a part of the Baltic Sea called the Archipelago Sea, between continental Finland and the island of Åland.

 Much of the geography of Finland is a result of the Ice Age.
 The glaciers were thicker and lasted longer in Fennoscandia compared with the rest of Europe.
 The eroding effects have contributed to a mostly flat landscape in Finland, characterized by hills.
 However, in the northern regions, including areas bordering the Scandinavian Mountains, the terrain features mountainous elevations.
 At 1,324 metres (4,344 ft), Halti is the highest point in Finland.
 It is found in the north of Lapland at the border between Finland and Norway.
 The highest mountain whose peak is entirely in Finland is Ridnitšohkka at 1316 m, directly adjacent to Halti.